Well-being

 Do you want to live more simply and savor life in ways that are right for you?

-Does life sometimes feel like it’s more complex than it needs to be?
+Does life sometimes feel more complex than it needs to be?
 Do you feel like society expects you to buy more than is necessary, own more things than you need, or do more work than you want?
 As much as we might not want to admit it, the fear of missing out (FOMO) is alive and well.
-If any of these situations resonate with you, then you may want to find ways to live more simply.
+If any of these situations resonate with you, you may want to find ways to live more simply.

 Here are a few different approaches to living more simply: